nadavyeramazon/ab-sdlc-agent-ai-output/README.md

 curl -X DELETE http://localhost:8000/api/tasks
 ```

-**Note:** This operation removes all tasks from the database.
+**⚠️ Warning**: This operation removes all tasks from the database.
 Use with caution as it cannot be undone.

+**UI Integration**:
+- "Delete All Tasks" button appears at the bottom of the task list
+- Shows confirmation dialog before proceeding
+- Button displays "Deleting..." loading state during operation
+- Red danger styling to indicate destructive action

 ### GET /api/tasks/{task_id}
 Retrieve a specific task by ID.